AlexandreDdaCosta/olympus/README.md

 The core repository, mirrored on Github.
 At the root there are four major
 divisions:

-* apps.
+* **apps**.
 Olympus-only applications.
-* core.
-Python3 libraries installed in */usr/local/lib* on every server.
+* **core**.
+Python3 libraries installed in */usr/local/lib/python3.9/dist-packages/olympus*
+on every server.
-* install.
+* **install**.
 The complete installation code, used for an initial USB build of the core servers.
-* service.
+* **service**.
 The core SaltStack modules, Django files, and Node.js build.
-These are grouped as they are used by SaltStack to build and maintain the installation.
-In particular, SaltStack state files only live in git, not on the file system.
+These are grouped together as they are used by SaltStack to build and maintain the installation.
+In particular, *SaltStack state files only live in git*, not on the file system.

 ### acropolis

-This repository holds information and code not suitable to distribution on Github.
+This repository holds information and code not suitable to distribution or storgae on Github.
 There are two types of data here:

 * Any pillar *.sls* files not found on the olympus repository due to their sensitive nature.